Tough Questions And Real Drinks: YES or NO | Isabel Brown

 I'm so happy to be in Nashville.

-You've been on my various shows a number of times, but this is the first time that you've been on a show since becoming my colleague officially.
+You've been on my various shows a number of times, but this is the first time that you've been on a show since becoming my colleague, officially.

 So you're at the Daily Wire now.

-I am, and we are very hard at work.
+We are very hard at work.

 How did we get you?